FREQUENTLY ASKED QUESTIONS

 Sidewalk Installation Engineering Dept., 769-2283

 The City Council has adopted a goal of bringing city sidewalks into compliance with the Americans with Disabilities Act (ADA).
-With the passage of the 2008-2009 budget, the City Council created a new "ADA Sidewalk Hazard Abatement Program" that will support systematic sidewalk repairs.
-Tied to foregone taxes, the ADA Sidewalk Hazard Abatement Program is budgeted at $200,000/year, and this will produce approximately 5,000 lineal feet of sidewalk repairs annually, based on a five-year plan.
+In 2008, the City Council created a new "ADA Sidewalk Hazard Abatement Program" that will support systematic sidewalk repairs.
+The program is currently budgeted at $75,000/year to perform sidewalk repairs and install pedestrian ramps, based on the five-year plan.
+City labor expenses are not included in this amount.

-Within the five-year plan area, work will be accomplished primarily by the Street Maintenance Department.
-One reason is that the city anticipates sidewalk repairs to pose some of the same challenges as pedestrian ramps, with which city street crews are already familiar.
+Within the five-year plan area, work will be accomplished primarily by the Streets & Engineering Department.
+One reason is that the City anticipates sidewalk repairs to pose some of the same challenges as pedestrian ramps, with which city crews are already familiar.
 They've learned that every corner in town is unique just as every sidewalk repair will have its distinct features.
-Another reason to perform the work in-house is that our Street Maintenance Department is short two staff members.
-The most noticeable time this shortage appears is in the winter.
-So, the same two people hired to support pedestrian ramps and sidewalk repairs in temperate weather, will be on board to meet the city's peak winter needs.
-A private contractor or developer with the appropriate permit may do work outside of the five-year plan areas.
+Another reason to perform the work in-house is that it is much more economical to complete the work in-house.
+Spending budgeted money on only concrete, rather than labor and overhead for a contractor, the budgeted tax dollars go much further.

 This ADA Sidewalk Hazard Abatement account will fund repairs for ADA sidewalk deficiencies that are included in a 5-Year Priority Plan that will be updated and approved by the City Council on a yearly basis.
 The city met with citizens representing the disabled population and discussed how to prioritize the needs for the next five years.

-To complement the work that will be accomplished under the ADA sidewalk Abatement Account that lies within the 5-Year Priority Plan, the city has established a sidewalk incentive program.
-The program provides that the city will reimburse documented residential property owner expenditures for sidewalk removal and replacement, including city encroachment permit fees, up to a maximum of $500 per property per year.
+To complement the work that will be accomplished under the ADA Sidewalk Hazard Abatement Program outlined within the 5-Year Plan, the City has established a sidewalk incentive program.
+The program provides that the City will reimburse documented residential property owner expenditures for sidewalk removal and replacement, including encroachment permit fees, up to a maximum of $1000 per property per year.
 Expenditures are eligible for reimbursement provided they meet the following conditions:

 • An application for reimbursement is completed and an encroachment permit is obtained prior to any work being done.
 A satisfactory final approval by the city must be obtained.